rgitari/Finance/README.md

-    Project 1: Markowitz Portfolio Optimization (in R) Project 2: Empirical Tests of Various Asset Pricing Models Project 3: Macroeconomic Regimes and Asset Returns - Creating An All Weather Portfolio Project 4: Option Pricing
-    Project 5: Dynamic Hedging in R
+    Project 1: Markowitz Portfolio Optimization (in R) Project 2: Empirical Tests of Various Asset Pricing Models Project 3: Macroeconomic Regimes and Asset Returns - Creating An All Weather Portfolio Project 4: Dynamic Hedging in R

-Projects will range from Asset Allocation, Option Pricing to Risk.
+Projects will range from Portfolio Optimization, Asset Allocation to Option Pricing.
 The data comes from various sources during my time studying Business Analytics at the Fuqua School of Business, so not all data will be publicly availabe although I will link data which is.